 b) Rapid breathing used in this technique should be from the abdomen and not from the chest.

 c) Kapalbhati should be practiced on an empty stomach only.

 d) Ideally Kapalbhati should be practiced after the asanas or hatha yoga and Relaxation (at least 10 minutes) and before meditation

 e) Chest should not move very much.

-(f) It is always good and advisable that this exercise should be learned under the supervision of a yoga teacher after discussion with him about your health.
+(f) It is always good and advisable that this exercise should be learned under the supervision of a yoga teacher after a discussion with him about your health.

 How many times Kapalbhati should be done?